sethyvenatem/blockchain_story/README.md

 - It teaches all the basics of blockchain technology.
 - It provides a formal and precise definition of the blockchain ant its rules.

 The repository provides all the tools necessary to participate in the story-writing: One script to digitally sign the chapter to be validated (chapter\_signature.py), one script to validate the chapter and add it to the blockchain (mining.py) and one script to make sure that any given blockchain has not been tampered with and follows the rules set up at the beginning (checks.py).
 The third script also creates an easily readable *.txt file with only the story content.
 The story does not have to be written in English.
+Moreover, a graphical user interface (gui.py) is also available.
+This script provides access to the three other scripts though clickable buttons and forms.
 The encoding is utf8.
 This implementation was however not tested with special characters.

 ## Blockchain rules

 This blockchain is not about currencies or any type of transactions.
 Instead it's all about who gets to control the story.
 The writers are expected to want their contributions to be validated (and will probably be miners themselves).
 The miners want their favourite submission to be validated.
 The rules of the blockchain are designed to encourage a fair and fun writing process with this motivation in mind.
 In particular, a delay is imposed between the validation of any block and the beginning of the mining of the next one.
 This delay can change from story to story, but is intended to be about 1 week so that the writers have time to prepare the next submissions after each block is validated.

 The details of the rules to add a chapter to the story are inserted in the first block, the genesis block.
-This block contains the information necessary for 'narrative' as well as 'blockchain' rules:
+This block contains the information necessary for 'narrative' as well as 'blockchain' rules.

 - The 'narrative' rules are:
     - The title of the story is fixed at the beginning and must be repeated correctly in each block.